 Will I always be asked to attend for a Professional Review Interview?
 The IAgrE Membership Committee review the assessor's recommendations made following assessment of the evidence provided by the candidate with their application and at that stage will agree whether a Professional Review Interview is needed.
 Candidates will not be asked to attend an interview if the Membership Committee judges that the candidate has not completed approved professional development and if extensive revision to the original application is required.
 How much documentation do I need to bring to the Professional Review Interview?
 It is not necessary to produce extensive documentation detailing your work and matching this against UK-SPEC although a sample of evidence is helpful in demonstrating Competence and Commitment to the assessors Can I give a presentation at the Professional Review Interview?
 This is not necessary although some candidates have offered and the interview panel have agreed.
-Presentations are helpful but should be limited to the key facts and should take no more than 20 minutes.
+Presentations are helpful but should be limited to the key facts and should take no more than 10 minutes.
 How long does the Professional Review Interview take?
-Typically this takes around 1 to 1.5 hours.
-Where does the Professional Review Interview take place?
-Normally you will be invited to attend the IAgrE offices on a day when the Membership Committee meets.
-Under special circumstances, we will agree an alternative venue for the Professional Review Interview.
+Typically it takes around 1 to 1.5 hours.